rsafier/PkarrSharp/README.md

 The repository includes a test suite written in C# to validate the functionality of the library.
 To run the tests:

 1. Build the library and copy it to the test directory using `./build.sh`.
-2. Navigate to the `tests` directory.
-3. Run the tests with the appropriate test runner for the C# project, e.g., `dotnet test`.
+2. Run the tests from the root directory with `dotnet test tests/PkarrTests.csproj`.

 ## License